 On the album version of the collection, this ended Side One.
 At half-time, I'd conclude this to be a very successful and cohesive collection.
 Side Two?
 Easily a disappointment with a few highlights.

-In a jarringly stark contrast to the previous cut, "Kiss Me", I regularly skip over the next one.
+In a jarringly stark contrast to "Kiss Me", I regularly skip over the one following it.
 The song that opens the second side is everything I hate about most of the current music scene.
 "Remember When Lovin' Took All Night" crosses too many lines in lyric and vocal arrangement.
 Olivia Newton-John's black leather persona meets Donna Summer's "Love to Love You Baby".
 Ugh- and I really like both Olivia and Donna.
 Karen deserves better than this John Farrar song, and the fact that she chose it to be included on her solo collection tells me she was too desperate to break out of her good two shoes image once and for all and obviously ready to compromise to get a hit.
 It's an inappropriate way to begin "Side Two" of the disc, as it is not nearly as enjoyable or cohesive as the first five songs.

-The next cut is somewhat of a rebound.
+The next song is somewhat of a rebound.
 "You're the One".
 Another "Karen Carpenter Story" cut.
 It was also recorded by Jane Oliver, a woman with a delicate and lovely voice.
 It's a beautiful song, but there's a part of me that checks out beyond the catching opening line.
 Maybe there's just too much drama in it.
 The bridge of the song is too over the top for the rest of it, and I find the simplicity I enjoyed at the start is lost by the end.

 The Hawaiian inspired "Honolulu City Lights" is this album's musical equivalent of "Sandy" on "A Kind of Hush".
 Pretty sounding fluff that is entirely passable, entirely forgettable.
 The introduction to the song seems uninspired, with Richard phoning it in and Karen herself seeming very disinterested.
 This selection fit well when it first appeared on the Japanese "Anthology" collection as an outtake, but it seems out of place here.